C.S. Lewis’s Wonderful Letters to Children

-There are so many reasons to recommend, C.S.
-Lewis: Letters to Children, a book both my (then) 8 year old daughter and I enjoyed immensely.
+There are so many reasons to recommend C.S.
+Lewis: Letters to Children, a book both my (then) 8-year-old daughter and I enjoyed immensely.
 Here are a few, in no particular order.

 1. In all the letters, he treats the children he is writing to with great dignity and respect.
 This will not surprise readers of the Narnia books, but it is wonderful to read.
 If you know much about Lewis’ life, he was in many ways a perfect candidate to be curmudgeonly and rude (as Tolkien could be), or dismissive of children.
 He was not.
-He was very, very kind and did not “talk down” to his correspondents.
+He was very kind and did not “talk down” to his correspondents.
 This is the case throughout the letters.

 2. Many people erroneously call the Narnia stories allegories.
 He describes what they actually are to one young girl.
 They are “Supposal Stories.”